Seyit-47/PS0/instructions.md

 2. Asks the user to enter another number y.
 3. Prints out the number x, raised to the power y.
 4. Prints out the log (base 2) of x.
+5. Commit your work to the master branch with a meaningful commit message.
+Note that only your latest commit counts and it should be before the deadline.

 Use Repl.it to create your program, and save your code in the file named 'main.py'.
 An example of an interaction with your program is shown below.